TownLake/blog-samrhea-legacy/content/posts/2023/2023-09-11-measure/index.md

 |**Places Read**|Lisbon, United 65|

 ## Notes - No Spoilers
-* Doerr calls out Grove's interst in Henry Ford's manufacturing, something we shared at my old firm to the point that I once visited the original Ford plant in Michigan on a personal trip in Detroit.
+* Doerr calls out Grove's interest in Henry Ford's manufacturing, something we shared at my old firm to the point that I once visited the original Ford plant in Michigan on a personal trip in Detroit.
-* I always love how their Motorolo competition campaign also meant "Not one Intel product was modified for Crush.
+* I always love how their Motorola competition campaign also meant "Not one Intel product was modified for Crush.
 But Grove and his executive team altered the terms of engagement."
 * I might be lucky, but Doerr calls out how often OKRs are a "shock" to companies.
 I've never seen that to be true.
 What shocks companies is the support framework around OKRs - specifically accountability.
 * I hate the YouTube minutes watched story.
 I hate that they are guided by optimizing for a ten-minute entertainment video instead of a one-minute informational video, even if humans work that way.
 I get it, but I hate it so much and avoid YouTube like the plague because of it.
 * I still like "brutal transparency without judgment" and the accountability emphasis - I've never seen anywhere execute on it like ESW.